thlorenz/dotfiles/README.markdown

 My preferences for Vim are stored in `dotfiles/vimrc`.

 All plugins and scripts are stored in the `dotfiles/vim` directory.

+## Updateing all Plugin modules to latest version

+In order to update all submodules to the latest 'master' you can do:

+    git submodule foreach git pull origin master

 ## Adding Plugin Bundles